 Australia turns cool, dry and windy.
-Glaciers grow around Mount Kosciuszko and in the Tasmanian highlands.
+Glaciers grow around Mount Kosciuszko and i Tasmanian highlands.
 Winter snowfields spread along the ranges.
-Temperatures are 6 to 9 degrees lower than today.
+Temperatures a 9 degrees lower than today.

 Plant and animal life are greatly diminished.
-Woodlands contract into grasslands and shrublands.
+Woodlands contract into grasslands a shrublands.
 The Murray Basin rivers are bare of trees.

 Runoff and erosion from the highlands increases due to exposed ground.
-Fed by mountain snowmelt, the rivers carry high spring/summer flows and large amounts of sediment, but the Lachlan River shrinks back from the lakes and dissipates onto the barren plains.
+Fed by mountain snow-melt, the rivers carry high spring/summer flows and large amount of sediment, but the Lachlan River shrinks back from the lakes and dissipates onto barren plains.

-Willandra Lakes gradually dry out, starting in the south and moving progressively north.
-Groundwater levels remain high for a time, but the lakes never fill again.
-Sand dunes are devegetated and become mobile, moving in around the lakes from the west.
+Willandra Lakes gradually dry out, starting in the south and moving progressively Groundwater levels remain high for a time, but the lakes never fill again.

+Sand dunes are devegetated and become mobile, moving in around the lakes from west.
 Cold winds blow sand and dust-storms.

 Clays are blown from drying lakes onto the lunettes.
-The Upper Zanci layer is deposited on the
+The Upper Zanci layer is dep on the Mungo lunette.

-Mungo lunette.

 Humans leave some evidence, including footprints on a moist claypan.
-People probably move northwards along the lakes, following the fish and shellfish as the water retreats and food resources diminish under harsh conditions in the wider landscape.
+People pr move northwards along the lakes, following the fish and shellfish as the water ret and food resources diminish under harsh conditions in the wider landscape.

-18,000 years ago
+18,000 on

-The worldwide ice age begins to thaw.
-Sea level rises, rainfall increases and vegetation greens the landscape again.
+18,000 onThe worldwide ice age begins to thaw.
+Sea level rises, rainfall increases and veget greens the landscape again.

 Conditions improve at Willandra Lakes, but the climate remains relatively dry.
-Vegetation slowly returns to become similar to what it is today.
+Veg slowly returns to become similar to what it is today.